Annik Magerholm Fet

 Background and activities

-Dr. Annik Magerholm Fet is the vice rector at NTNU in Ålesund.
+Dr. Annik Magerholm Fet is the Vice Rector of NTNU in Ålesund.
 She is also a Professor of Environmental management, Systems engineering and Lifecycle analysis at the Department of Industrial Economics and Technology Management at NTNU, now also a similar affiliation to the department of international business.
 From 2014–2016 she was the Director and Academic head of NTNU's strategic research area on Sustainability.

 Scientific, academic and artistic work